 No, these beautiful birds are omnivores, as they feed on seeds and buds of many trees.

-Common Redpolls are brown and white on the rest of their bodies, with red foreheads and pinkish breasts.
+Common Redpolls are brown and white, featuring red foreheads and pinkish breasts.
 In winter, we can see them in northern states and occasionally in central states.
 They sometimes dig tunnels in the snow to remain warm at night in the winter.

-These birds can store up to 2 grams of seeds in a slender part of their esophagus, which may store up to 42% of their daily body mass in food.
+These birds can store up to 2 grams of seeds in a slender part of their esophagus, which can hold up to 42% of their daily body mass in food.
 They frequent weedy fields and trees to feed on catkins, but they will also visit feeders for tiny seeds like nyjer or thistle.

 Pine Grosbeak

-Pine Grosbeak falls in the Finch family with a redhead, beak, and back, while the rest of the body is grey.
-They are large compared to other Finch birds but slow.
+The Pine Grosbeak belongs to the Finch family and is characterized by its red head, beak, and back, with a grey body.
+As one of the birds with red head, they are large compared to other Finch birds but slow.
 One can find them in open spruce and pine woods throughout the summer in some regions of the West or during the winter in northern states.
 In the winter, in the conditions of the north, black oil sunflower seed feeders might draw Pine Grosbeaks.

 Scarlet tanager is a small bird with an entire red body but black feathers.
-The maximum size of an adult is ever seen as 9 inches, while the average size never increases to 7.1 inches.
+Adults can reach a maximum size of 9 inches, while the average size is about 7.1 inches.
 Its wingspan is almost 11 inches, and the average weight is nearly 38 grams.

 They nest in eastern forests in the summer before flying to South America.
 Scarlet Tanagers may be challenging to see since they prefer to hang out on the tops of the forest’s trees.
 Berry plants that the Scarlet tanager like, including those with blackberries, raspberries, huckleberries, and Juneberries, will draw them.